-- no justification is provided; the operator has not defined the underlying rationale, criteria and decisionmaking basis for the case - the description is not convincing; i.e. the rationale for deciding the completeness of the hazard identification and the adequacy of the measures employed is not supported and accompanied by all assumptions made and conclusions drawn - the operator's approach to providing evidence is not robust or transparent and/or appropriate to the facility - the degree of analysis in support of the demonstration is not proportionate to the risk and to the complexity of the facility, hazards and the control measures - over-reliance on QRA results to show that risks are ALARP, or arguing that ALARP is achieved because the QRA gives numerical results below a certain number.
-An argument aimed at showing that risk is as low as reasonably practicable requires a broad consideration of risk and safety management issues, not just a numerical calculation - simply stating that the risk is ALARP because it falls within the 'ALARP Region' of the 'ALARP triangle'.
-This simply serves to show that further consideration of potentially practicable risk reduction options is required.
-Only after all other potential risk reduction measures have been exhausted (considered and either adopted or rejected on the basis of reasonable practicability) can an operator hope to claim that the risk has been reduced to a level that is ALARP - over-reliance on codes and standards as evidence that risks are ALARP: Codes and standards are important in managing risk as they represent the industry knowledge in order to prevent past accidents from being repeated.
+- No justification is provided; the operator has not defined the underlying rationale, criteria and decisionmaking basis for the case. - The description is not convincing, i.e., the rationale for deciding the completeness of the hazard identification and the adequacy of the measures employed is not supported and accompanied by all assumptions made and conclusions drawn. - The operator's approach to providing evidence is not robust or transparent and/or appropriate to the facility. - The degree of analysis in support of the demonstration is not proportionate to the risk and to the complexity of the facility, hazards and the control measures. - Over-reliance on QRA results to show that risks are ALARP or arguing that ALARP is achieved because the QRA gives numerical results below a certain number.
+An argument aimed at showing that risk is as low as reasonably practicable requires a broad consideration of risk and safety management issues, not just a numerical calculation. - Simply stating that the risk is ALARP because it falls within the 'ALARP Region' of the 'ALARP triangle'.
+This simply shows that further consideration of potentially practicable risk reduction options is required.
+Only after all other potential risk reduction measures have been exhausted (considered and either adopted or rejected based on reasonable practicability) can an operator hope to claim that the risk has been reduced to a level that is ALARP. - Over-reliance on codes and standards as evidence that risks are ALARP: Codes and standards are important in managing risk as they represent the industry knowledge to prevent past accidents from being repeated.
 The role of the safety case is to try to minimise the potential for all incidents, including those that have not occurred previously and those that are unique to a particular site or facility.
 Compliance with codes and standards alone cannot address risk management for the full range of things that might go wrong.